Bender250/bender250.github.io/_posts/eth/2020-01-31-Paragliding_licence.md

 ---
 layout: post
-title: I got the paragliding license
+title: I got the paragliding license!
 ---

 On Friday, Jan 31, I finished my paragliding license.
 Winter is not that breathtaking period for photos, so for the best pictures, see [this post](https://bender250.github.io/Paragliding_Brevet/).
 Photos here will be just recent updates.

 ![](https://lh3.googleusercontent.com/d8SYmQq-HQuAB38aPNe35DGJKsqwgbYRQ8QS4mv-4ZOjcERV6QhoS_gmDK5nkBG8Zt9UNPByWdlLRepo_r84c8XF_p-5eq2BfiY7kQWObuwYOMrkRBIvXZGSVzhveGH7l2rB_a2X4N4=w2160-h1440-no)
 *Full sky of wings, thermals are active even during winter.
-Open [the original image](https://lh3.googleusercontent.com/d8SYmQq-HQuAB38aPNe35DGJKsqwgbYRQ8QS4mv-4ZOjcERV6QhoS_gmDK5nkBG8Zt9UNPByWdlLRepo_r84c8XF_p-5eq2BfiY7kQWObuwYOMrkRBIvXZGSVzhveGH7l2rB_a2X4N4=w5472-h3648-no) for full detail*
+Open [the original image](https://lh3.googleusercontent.com/d8SYmQq-HQuAB38aPNe35DGJKsqwgbYRQ8QS4mv-4ZOjcERV6QhoS_gmDK5nkBG8Zt9UNPByWdlLRepo_r84c8XF_p-5eq2BfiY7kQWObuwYOMrkRBIvXZGSVzhveGH7l2rB_a2X4N4=w5472-h3648-no) for the full detail.*

-# How long was the practice?
+## How long was the practice?

 My first high flight was on Apr 20, so it took me 3/4 of the year.
 I am happy that it took longer than I expected, as I could experience different flying conditions.